September Beekeeping UK – Feeding, Varroa and Winter Prep

 - Check the number of frames of bees – many beekeepers look for at least 5–6 good frames of bees for overwintering in a full-sized hive.

-- Check for signs of disease before moving any frames or bees between hives (see Bee Diseases and Pests).
+- Check for signs of disease before moving any frames or bees between hives (see Bee Diseases and Pests) and note any decisions clearly in your records.

 If you have a weak but disease-free colony, it is often better to combine it with a stronger hive than to risk losing it over winter.
 The classic newspaper method is usually straightforward and gentle, just as described in the August guide.